Band filling effects on the emergence of magnetic skyrmions: Pd/Fe and Pd/Co bilayers on Ir(111)

 From Figs. \ref{fig:j-energy}(a,b), we can see that the nearest neighbor coupling is by far the most important one.
 The similarity observed between the curves up to and near $E_{F}$ for Fe-Fe and Co-Co exchange couplings suggests that we can assume a rigid-band-like model to explain the obtained difference between the $J_{\textnormal{Fe-Fe}}$ and $J_{\textnormal{Co-Co}}$ characters, attributing it to the extra $3d$ valence electron of Co when compared to Fe.
 With the displacement of the Fermi level in the Fe $\rightarrow$ Co transition, for instance, third neighbours' $J_{ij}$ diminish the relative AFM strenght and fourth neighbors' exchange interactions change from AFM to FM in Pd/Co/Ir(111) (Fig. \ref{fig:j-energy}b).
 As $J_{ij}(E)$ is modulated by the magnetic moment, $J_{\textnormal{Co-Co}}$ curves are flatter than $J_{\textnormal{Fe-Fe}}$.

 Fig. \ref{fig:j-energy}(a) shows that it is quite difficult to switch the interaction between Fe nearest neighbors from FM to AFM just by changing the band filling, since the $J^{1st}_{\textnormal{Fe-Fe}}(E)$ curve has a constant positive level around the $E_{F}$.
 Moreover, as also pointed out in Ref. \cite{Cardias2016}, the structural relaxation would tend to shift the $J(E)$ curve to the right (higher values of energy).
 Thus, this indicates that the FM coupling for this system will be, in general, stable under structural relaxations.
-In turn, Fig. \ref{fig:j-energy}(b) shows that it is possible to vary the interaction between Co nearest neighbors by changing the band filling, since the $J^{1st}_{\textnormal{Co-Co}}(E)$ curve has almost linear decreasing values around $E_{F}$.
-The strength of this interaction is possibly dependent on structural relaxations for the Pd/Co/Ir(111) system, however remainig FM.
+In turn, Fig. \ref{fig:j-energy}(b) shows a qualitatively similar behavior for the interaction between Co nearest neighbors by changing the band filling, but with a decreasing $J^{1st}_{\textnormal{Co-Co}}(E)$ curve around $E_{F}$.